slyvain/til/photoshop/luminosity-masks.md

 3. Create a new mask called `Shadows`
 4. Select `Bright Highlights` and invert the selection to create `Dark Shadows`
 5. Same with `Brightest Highlights` to create `Darkest Shadows`

+:thumbsup: Don't do this all the time: record an action!